AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Nested subprograms
 ~~~~~~~~~~~~~~~~~~

-A very useful functionality that is available for the programmer in Ada, and
-that we already briefly mentioned, is that you can declare subprogram inside of
+As briefly mentioned earlier, Ada allows you to declare one subprogram inside of another.
-other subprograms.

-This is a facility that is useful for two reasons:
+This is useful for two reasons:

-- It allows you to organize your programs in a cleaner fashion: If you need a
+- It lets you organize your programs in a cleaner fashion.
+If you need a
-  subprogram only as an helper for another subprogram, then the good practice
+  subprogram only as a "helper" for another subprogram, then the principle of
-  is to nest it inside it.
+  localization indicates that the helper subprogram should be declared nested.

 - It allows you to share state easily in a controlled fashion, because the
-  nested functions will have access to the parameters, and any local variables
+  nested subprograms have access to the parameters, as well as any local variables,
-  declared before them.
+  declared in the outer scope.

 .. code:: ada
     :class: ada-run